 This experiment also works with adults, and their individual discount rates (the size of the future reward that they will reject in favour of an immediate one) provide an inverse measure of their self-control.
 Across many studies and countries, this type of self-control has been found to be lower in low-income people.
 Now self-control is not simply a trait you are born with.
 Rather, it is an ability that can be practised, and the scientific jury is still out on whether it is a finite resource that can be exhausted (a phenomenon called ego depletion) and needs to be replenished through relaxation, or whether it is infinite as long as a person’s mood and physical state remain the same.
-If ego depletion is real, it is another possible way in which a scarcity of resources available for solving problems leads to progressively worse decisions as the need to resist spending “drains” our self-control.
+If ego depletion is real, it is another possible way in which a scarcity of cognitive resources leads to worse and worse decisions as the need to resist spending “drains” our self-control.

 To make matters worse, stress makes it more likely for us to choose intuitive, familiar courses of action rather than reasoned choices, making it harder to get rid of bad habits.
-Another possible mechanism at work which does not prominently feature in the literature is the possibility that being made to feel disadvantaged or poor could lower one’s self-esteem and self-efficacy (the expectation of achieving one’s goals by taking action) and thus lower the motivation to make an effort.

 What to do?

-Thus, when doing an IQ task or thinking about an imaginary money problem, a poorer person’s attention is more likely to be captured by immediate rewards, and money troubles may be distracting him or her.
+Thus, when doing an IQ task or thinking about an imaginary money problem, a poorer person’s attention is more likely to be captured by immediate rewards, and money troubles may distract him or her.
 If he or she is reminded of them by the experiment, so much the worse.
 The longer one lives under such circumstances, the more noticeable and long-lasting these cognitive deficits become.

 So where do we start?
 Well, the research indicates that in order to level the social playing field, the mental state of scarcity itself must be tackled.